 I discovered that with Project A, I can celebrate small wins.
 I can do 10 out of the 100 tasks in a day and feel accomplished.
 Project B is different in a way like creating an album.
 I never know exactly when it will get done.
 Depending on how I feel in the moment or in a day, I may do Project A instead of Project B, even just to feel I’ve been productive, mainly because it’s quantifiable.

-So why don’t you try this?
+So why don’t you try this trick to finishing a project you’ve been putting off?
 I’d love to hear how it went for you.
 You can DM me on Instagram or message me at firstname.lastname@example.org

 Links mentioned in this episode: